sampersand/mviz/README.md

 # Examples
 `mviz` is designed with sensible defaults in mind; its default behaviour is what you want most of the time, but it can easily (and sensibly) be changed with options

+Hm... let's try inspecting a variable
 ![basic usages of mviz](imgs/intro1.png)

+What else can `mviz` do?
 ![basic usages of mviz](imgs/intro2.png)

+It's even usable with pipes!
 ![basic usages of mviz](imgs/intro3.png)

 <!--